schultyy/better-readme/README.md

-# Better README's for a successful Open Source project
+# More visibility for your Open Source project with a better README

 ![better-readme.png](better-readme.png)